 Neonatal Intensive Care Unit (NICU):

-We are a 54 bed Level III Neonatal Intensive Care Unit staffed with highly trained neonatologists, advance practice providers, and nurses who specialize in caring for high-risk newborns.
+We are a 54-bed Level III Neonatal Intensive Care Unit staffed with highly trained neonatologists, advanced practice providers, and nurses who specialize in caring for high-risk newborns.
 Our amazing nursing team cares for babies from 23 weeks gestation to term infants requiring specialized care.
 We have a high-risk transition team that is made up of highly skilled nurses who have advanced training.
 This training includes intubations, UAC/UVC placement, along with arterial sticks with assistance from the APP team.
-They attend high risk deliveries, go out on ground transports, and are the NICU PICC team.
-Our Level III NICU utilizes state-of-the-art equipment to take care of sick and preterm infants including monitors, ventilators, high frequency ventilation, nitric oxide therapy, therapeutic hypothermia, and many other services.
+They attend high-risk deliveries, go out on ground transports, and are the NICU PICC team.
+Our Level III NICU utilizes state-of-the-art equipment to take care of sick and preterm infants, including monitors, ventilators, high-frequency ventilation, nitric oxide therapy, therapeutic hypothermia, and many other services.
 In addition, we have two couplet rooms in which the mother and infant requiring minor NICU support may board together as patients.
-Our nursing team is also very involved and have many different opportunities in different performance improvement projects and committees in the NICU.
+Our nursing team is also very involved and has many different opportunities in different performance improvement projects and committees in the NICU.

 Gastro-Intestinal Lab: GI Lab Nurses prepare and care for patients needing procedures like endoscopies or colonoscopies.
 Infusion Services: Penrose-St. Francis provides high-quality short- and long-term infusion services for a variety of illnesses with a focus on comfort, compassion, and convenience.
 Our Infusion Centers are staffed with Registered Nurses certified in Chemo/Biotherapy administration, Pharmacist, Pharmacy Techs, Phlebotomists, and Schedulers who all specialize in Outpatient Infusion and Chemotherapy services.
 Therapy is provided in a stress-free and comfortable environment.